Robpol86/makemkv/README.md

 Automatically backup your DVD and Bluray discs to local storage.
-When this Docker image is used together with [udev rules](http://www.reactivated.net/writing_udev_rules.html) backups are as easy as inserting discs and then sitting back until the drive ejects the disc.
+When this Docker image is used together with [udev rules](http://www.reactivated.net/writing_udev_rules.html) backups are as easy as inserting discs and then sitting back until the drive ejects them.
 Rinse and repeat.

 Note that this Docker image only decrypts and rips to MKV files.
 It does not transcode/convert files into smaller sizes or other formats.
-Ripping Blurays may take up around **40 GB** or so in my experience.
+Ripped Blurays may take up around **40 GB** or so in my experience.

 ## Variables and Volumes

 Below are the available environment variables you may use to configure this Docker image:

 * **DEBUG** Enables debug output if set to "true".
+* **DIRECTORY** Subdirectory name to write MKVs in.
 * **MKV_GID** The group ID of the `mkv` user inside the container.
 * **MKV_UID** The user ID of the `mkv` user inside the container.
 * **NO_EJECT** Disables ejecting the disc if set to "true".